 - The EIT Health funding limit of €50,000 per calendar year, per start-up, applies across all EIT Health programmes.

 - Projects must show co-investment or co-contribution to be eligible.
 (Please speak to your Business Creation Manager)

-- The funding is non-dilutive must comply to Horizon 2020 guidelines.
-See Headstart Guide for compliant cost categories.
+- The funding is non-dilutive but its use must comply to Horizon 2020 guidelines.
+See Headstart Guide for a list of compliant cost categories.

 - Intermediate reports are required by December 31st 2018.

 - Final report: end of the project – maximum is 12 months after signature of the agreement.

 Start-ups awarded funding for their projects agree to acknowledge EIT Health support by using the phrase ‘Accelerated by EIT Health’ and displaying were appropriate the EIT Health logo in all their communications.

 For more information on the Headstart Programme grant including: awarding details, required reports as well selection criteria, please contact us.